Fast quantum measurement tomography with optimal error bounds: Introduction

-Our main contribution lies in analyzing the sample complexity of the aforementioned two-step protocol and proving that its scaling with the Hilbert space dimension matches fundamental lower bounds from quantum information theory.
-More precisely, for a POVM on a $d$-dimensional system with $L$ outcomes, we show that our protocol requires $\mathcal{O} \left({d^3 L \ln(d)}/{\epsilon^2} \right)$ samples to achieve error $\epsilon$ in a worst-case distance, and $\mathcal{O} \left({d^2 L^2 \ln(dL)}/{\epsilon^2} \right)$ in an average-case distance.
-Conversely, we prove that \emph{any} protocol based on independent, non-adaptive measurements must use the POVM at least $\Omega \left({d^3}/{\epsilon^2}\right)$ times to achieve the same error in worst-case distance, and $\Omega \left({d^2 L}/{\epsilon^2}\right)$ in average-case distance.
-Thus, our protocol achieves optimal sample complexity in the dimension $d$ up to logarithmic factors.
+Our main contribution lies in analyzing the sample complexity of this two-step protocol and proving that its scaling matches fundamental lower bounds from quantum information theory.
+More precisely, for a POVM on a $d$-dimensional system with $L$ outcomes, we show that our protocol requires $\mathcal{O} \left({(d^3 + d^2 L )}/{\epsilon^2} \right)$ samples to achieve error $\epsilon$ in a worst-case distance, and $\mathcal{O} \left({d^2 L }/{\epsilon^2} \right)$ in an average-case distance.
+Conversely, we prove that \emph{any} protocol based on independent, non-adaptive measurements must use the POVM at least $\Omega \left({(d^3 + d^2 L)}/{\epsilon^2}\right)$ times to achieve the same error in worst-case distance, and $\Omega \left({d^2 L}/{\epsilon^2}\right)$ in average-case distance.
+Thus, our protocol achieves optimal sample complexity for both distances.

 To evaluate the reconstruction error, we consider two natural distance measures between POVMs.
-The \emph{operational distance} quantifies the worst-case distinguishability of measurement outcomes and is commonly used in discrimination and error-mitigation tasks~\cite{navascues2014how, puchala2018strategies, maciejewski2020mitigation, maciejewski2023exploring}.
+The \emph{operational distance} quantifies the worst-case distinguishability of measurement outcomes and is commonly used in discrimination and error-mitigation tasks~\cite{navascues2014how, puchala2018strategies, maciejewski2020mitigation, maciejewski2023exploring, zambrano2026certification}.
 In contrast, the \emph{average-case distance} captures the expected total variation distance between output distributions when input states are drawn from a random ensemble~\cite{maciejewski2023exploring}.
 This measure reflects the typical performance of the POVM in practical scenarios.
+Importantly, having rigorous guarantees on how these errors scale with the number of samples provides a solid theoretical foundation for error-mitigation strategies~\cite{li2017efficient, temme2017error, chen2019detector, maciejewski2020mitigation, bravyi2021mitigating, van2022model, funcke2022measurement, korhonen2025practical, chen2021robustshadow, koh2022classical, brieger2023cgst}, which often assume precise characterization of the measurement noise without explicitly quantifying the estimation error introduced by finite sample sizes. {We make this explicit by showing how our tomographic bounds directly control the residual error of a classical noise–mitigation scheme~\cite{maciejewski2020mitigation}.}

+Furthermore, we investigate the practical scalability of our method through numerical simulations, benchmarking it against standard Maximum Likelihood Estimation (MLE) measurement tomography.
+We show that using an alternating projection algorithm \cite{barbera2025boosting}, our protocol matches the reconstruction accuracy of MLE while maintaining computational efficiency for system sizes where standard optimization solvers become intractable.